-It's safe to say that when the clock struck midnight on December 31, 2019, most of us — save for a few with crystal balls — would not have predicted that a global pandemic would throw the world into a financial and health crisis.
+It's safe to say that when the clock struck midnight on December 31, 2019, most of us did not have "global pandemic" on our 2020 bingo card.

 Though restaurants were ordered closed for months, many Miami chefs persevered.
-Some restaurateurs opened shortly before the pandemic hit, while other entrepreneurial spirits opened during the COVID-19 crisis.
+Some restaurateurs opened new establishments shortly before the pandemic hit, while other determined entrepreneurial spirits opened amid the COVID-19 crisis.

-Here, listed in alphabetical order, are the best restaurants that have opened in 2020 — so far.
+Here, listed in alphabetical order, are the ten best restaurants to open in 2020.

-Sebastian Fernandez and Leslie Ames,& the husband-and-wife duo best known in Miami for the much-missed Coconut Grove establishment 33 Kitchen, leased a small bistro space in Dadeland Mall back in January and set to work on their new Mediterranean concept.
-They were set to open in mid-March, then restaurants were ordered closed.
-When May came around and the mall reopened, they opened their outdoor terrace.& Menu items include pan con tomate topped with white anchovies ($9), roasted beets prepared with Greek yogurt, zaatar, glazed pecans, and mint ($14), and a spicy pancetta pizza topped with mozzarella, calabrese peppers, pomodoro sauce, and honey ($14).
+Sebastian Fernandez and Leslie Ames, the husband-and-wife duo best known in Miami for their much-missed Coconut Grove establishment 33 Kitchen, leased a small bistro space in Dadeland Mall back in January and set to work on a new Mediterranean restaurant.
+They were set to open in mid-March, before COVID laid waste to their schedule.
+When May came around and the mall reopened, they opened their outdoor terrace.
+Menu items include pan con tomate topped with white anchovies ($9), roasted beets prepared with Greek yogurt, za'atar, glazed pecans, and mint ($14), and a spicy pancetta pizza topped with mozzarella, calabrese peppers, pomodoro sauce, and honey ($14).